Diagnostic Tests to Confirm a Locked-In Syndrome Diagnosis

 Doctors Will Need to Discover the Cause of Locked-In Syndrome

 Locked-in syndrome occurs because of damage to a part of the brain stem called the pons.
-Most commonly, this happens because of a stroke or hemorrhage that cause a blockage of blood flow or uncontrolled bleeding, respectively.
+Most commonly, this happens because of a stroke or hemorrhage, which cause a blockage of blood flow or uncontrolled bleeding, respectively.

 Other possible causes of locked-in syndrome include: